(important changes to the previous version appear in color)

 Dissertation advisory committee and supervisor

 The dissertation advisory committee (AC) supports and monitors the progress of the student.
-It consists of the supervisor, who must be a SPEM faculty, retired faculty or affiliated faculty member, and two more members who may be faculty members, professors emeriti, and researchers of Greek or international universities and research institutions.
+It consists of the supervisor, who must be a SPEM faculty member, emeritus professor, retired faculty or affiliated faculty member, and two more members who may be faculty members, professors emeriti, and researchers of Greek or international universities and research institutions.
 At most one member of AC can be a retired faculty member of a Greek university.
 All the members of AC must have scientific subjects relevant to the dissertation.

 In the event of moving to another school or university or retirement, the supervisor or member of AC may continue to serve the committee and the doctoral program, and the doctorate is awarded by TUC.